tmuth/Logger---A-PL-SQL-Logging-Utility/README.md

 <a name="parameters-p_params"></a>
 ###*p_params* (optional)

 The p_params parameter is for storing the parameters object.
 The information from the parameters array will be appended to the *extra* column.
-See [Log Params](#config-logger-levels) section for an example.
+See [Log Parameters](#log-parameters) section for an example.

 When calling *logger.log_error* it is highly recommended that you leverage this 4th parameter.